ExpansionPoint

 ⚠️ Red Lines

 Most daycare deals do not fail because of demographics.
-They fail because the operating structure cannot survive real market conditions.
+They fail because the valuation does not hold under real operating conditions.
 Across analyzed markets, three consistent pressure points appear:

 Population growth does not automatically convert into enrollable demand, especially in areas with high informal care usage.